 96. Mutter (2001) - Rammstein

-After Rammstein broke with "Du hast" and Sehnsucht in '97, four years went by before they continued on and the resulting Mutter was a quite different beast if you were to pay attention.
-The band's trademark arrangement of riff/bass and verse/same riff and chorus, etc was still apparent in most every track, but the riffs themselves were far more chunky and rhythmic.
-This along with Flake Lorenz' more orchestral keyboards gave their music a far more organic, grand, and ultimately heavy vibe than the almost techno-metal jams on the first two albums.
+After Rammstein broke with "Du hast" and Sehnsucht in 1997, four years went by before they continued on, and the resulting Mutter was a different beast if you were to pay attention.
+The band's trademark arrangement of riff/bass and verse/same riff and chorus, was still apparent, but the riffs themselves were more chunky and rhythmic.
+This along with Flake Lorenz' more orchestral keyboards gave their music a more organic, grand, and ultimately heavy vibe than the almost techno-metal jams on the first two albums.
 This is made apparent on "Mein Herz brennt", "Ich will", and "Sonne", (all of which have brilliant music videos to boot), to name just three.
-Rammstein would emphasize this new direction even further on all their future releases, but Mutter is the perfect middle ground to their original and later sounds.
+Rammstein would emphasize this new direction even further on their future releases, but Mutter is the perfect middle ground to their original and later sounds.

 95. Heathen Chemistry (2002) - Oasis

-My list, my rules so on that platform, Heathen Chemistry is the best Oasis album.
-There I said it.
+My list, my rules, so on that platform, Heathen Chemistry is the best Oasis album.
 Believe you me, I was as surprised as anyone when the band's sixth outing that barely made a dent on anyone's radar and received "meh" reviews at best from critics slowly became my pick of the litter.
-Part of the surprise is that Liam "why am I even in this band?"
-Gallagher at long last stepped up to the plate with some material that matched his brother Noel "why am I not the only person in this band?"
+Part of the surprise is that Liam "Why am I even in this band?"
+Gallagher at long last stepped up to the plate with some material that matched his brother Noel "Why am I not the only person in this band?"
 Gallagher's.
-"Songbird" is fantastic and "Born On a Different Cloud" and he and his brother's co-write "Better Man" are two of the best moments the band had had in years.
-Never to be outdone though, Noel effortlessly delivers with his own sung "She Is Love" and the band's finest song says me "Little by Little".
+"Songbird" is fantastic, as is "Born On a Different Cloud" and he and his brother's co-write "Better Man".
+Never to be outdone though, Noel effortlessly delivers with his own sung "She Is Love" and the last outstanding of the band's singles "Little by Little", possibly my favorite Oasis song period.

 94. Nevermind (1991) - Nirvana

-I'll have to check with the authorities to officially confirm this, but I'm pretty sure it's against most laws to make a greatest album list without Nevermind in it.
-If you had to name but one record that caused more of a ruckus in the '90s, this would be the only one that'd come to mind.
-Besides single-handedly making grunge the biggest form of music in the world, putting Seattle on the rock map, and making Nirvana themselves as big of a band as could ever be, Nevermind remains not the least bit overrated for having just really good goddamn songs.
-At least to me, stuff that is as incredibly played out as "Come As You Are", "In Bloom", "Lithium", "Polly", and "Smells Like Teen Spirit" only get better with each listen.
-And as much as Kurt Cobain seemingly loathed Butch Vig's production job after the fact, this album sounds utterly fantastic, as heavy as pop music ever got.
+I will have to check with the authorities to officially confirm this, but I am confident that it is against most laws to make a greatest album list without Nevermind on it.
+If you had to name but one record that caused more of a ruckus in the 1990s, this would be it.
+Besides single-handedly making grunge the biggest form of music in the world, putting Seattle on the rock map, and turning Nirvana into poster boys for all of it, Nevermind remains not the least bit overrated for having just great goddamn songs.
+Even played out jams such as "Come As You Are", "In Bloom", "Lithium", "Polly", and "Smells Like Teen Spirit" only get better with each listen.
+Though Kurt Cobain allegedly disapproved of Butch Vig's production job after the fact, this album sounds fantastic and as heavy as pop music ever got.

 93. Room on Fire (2003) - The Strokes

-I will say nothing bad about Is This It because there is nothing at all bad to say about it, but I've thought almost since Room on Fire came out that the latter is indeed even mo betta.
-Julian Casablancas's vocals are still run through a light distortion pedal for each and every utterance he makes, he's still singing about hanging out with people and being awkward, and the band still goes for a different drum sound depending on the song, but nevertheless Room on Fire has a more unified feel.
-This just eases into your brain more than Is This and is less immediate.
-"Automatic Stop" per example seems at once totally conflicting but each and every band member is playing a hook to top the other and given time to sink in, it very much works.
-"Under Control" is my favorite Strokes song and "I Can't Win" would be the only one here that sounds like a Is This It leftover, be it a top notch one.
+I will say nothing bad about Is This It because there is nothing bad to say about it, but I still consider the follow-up Room on Fire to be superior.
+Julian Casablancas's vocals are still run through a light distortion pedal for each and every utterance that he makes, he is still singing about hanging out with people and being awkward, and the band still goes for a different drum sound depending on the song, but Room on Fire still has a more unified feel.
+Less immediate than its predecessor, "Automatic Stop" per example seems at once conflicting, each band member playing a hook to top the other and creating almost a clashing cacophony of them that takes multiple listens to decipher.
+"Under Control" is my favorite Strokes song, and "I Can't Win" would be the only one here that sounds like a Is This It leftover, be it a top notch one.

 92. Tonight's the Night (1975) - Neil Young

-Including some of the most cryptic liner notes of the LP era, Neil Young's Tonight's the Night is also one of the most anguished records that's ever been made.
-Young recorded it months after Crazy Horse guitarist Danny Whitten and roadie chum Bruce Berry had suffered fatal drug overdoses and the songwriter poured out his pain here.
+Including some of the most cryptic liner notes of the LP era, Neil Young's Tonight's the Night is also one of the most anguished records that has ever been made.
+Young recorded it months after Crazy Horse guitarist Danny Whitten and roadie chum Bruce Berry had each suffered fatal drug overdoses, the songwriter pouring out his pain here.
 "Come on Baby Let's Go Downtown" is a live recording featuring Whitten on his own song, but every other moment is Young letting it fly.
-He lazily admits that he stole from the Stones in "Borrowed Tune", does a terrible job staying in key and hitting the notes in "Mellow My Mind", and open and closes the album with the same song not for the last time, but here just to slam home his point.
-Young sounds like he's barely keeping it together throughout and that's because he indeed wasn't, making this his most honest, stark, and excellent work.
+He lazily admits that he stole from the Stones in "Borrowed Tune", does a terrible job staying in key and hitting the notes in "Mellow My Mind", and opens and closes the album with the same song not for the last time, but here just to slam home his point.
+Young sounds like he is barely keeping it together throughout and that is because he indeed was not, making this his most honest, stark, and excellent work.

 91. Captain Beyond (1972) - Captain Beyond

-It tickles me plenty that for years it seemed that me, my cousin, and my brother were the only three people I'd ever meet who knew who the fuck Captain Beyond was.
-But the more time goes by, it's nice to see them referenced in Clutch songs and to have random musicians and old, vinyl buying rock fans I meet equally sing their praises as if it's common knowledge.
-Cause really, it very much should be.
-This could be the best supergroup ever assembled.
-And not because it's made up of A-listers since it isn't, but because two guys from Iron Butterfly, Deep Purple's original vocalist, and Johnny Winter's drummer easily made the best debut any supergroup could possibly deliver.
-Structured as one, thirty-two minute song broken up on two sides and with individual track names, Captain Beyond is a heavy for it's time/spaced-out lyrics/odd-timing/classic rock riff fest.
+For years it seemed that me, my cousin, and my brother were the only three people I would ever meet who knew who the fuck Captain Beyond was.
+Yet as time goes by, it is delightful to hear them referenced in Clutch songs and to have random musicians and old vinyl buying rock fans who I meet equally singing their praises.
+This could be the best supergroup ever assembled, and not because they are made up of A-listers since they are not, but because two guys from Iron Butterfly, Deep Purple's original vocalist, and Johnny Winter's drummer easily made the best debut that any supergroup could possibly deliver.
+Structured as one thirty-two minute song broken up on two sides and with individual track names, Captain Beyond is a heavy for its time/spaced-out lyrics/odd-timing/classic rock riff fest.

 90. Blonde on Blonde (1966) - Bob Dylan

-Bob Dylan seemed incapable of NOT inspiring everyone and consistently turning craniums throughout the whole of the '60s, but he didn't take a break till after Blonde on Blonde.
-Because really, you kinda have to sit back and let things simmer a bit after this one.
-His third full-band rock album in a row and first to be a double LP, Blonde was the money-shot for all he had been leading up to at this point.
-Dylan's abstract lyrics, (whether deliberately meant to toy with people's heads or not), reached their zenith and Blonde represents the most colorful words he had yet put to sound.
-Even something as seemingly straight forward as "I Want You" quickly becomes an object of debate when you dig deeper.
-But despite the fun, lyrical nitpicking, Blonde's music is equally stellar.
-"Sad Eyed Lady of the Lowlands" and "Visions of Johanna" couldn't be better if they tried.
+With nearly every record that he made throughout the 1960s, Bob Dylan inspired everyone and consistently blew craniums, not taking a break until after Blonde on Blonde.
+Because really, you kind of have to sit back and let things simmer a bit after this one.
+His third full-band rock album in a row and the first to be a double LP, Blonde was the money-shot of all that he had been leading up to at this point.
+Dylan's abstract lyrics, (whether deliberately meant to toy with people's heads or not), reached their zenith here, and Blonde represents the most colorful words that he had yet put to sound.
+Even something as seemingly straight forward as "I Want You" becomes an object of debate when you dig deeper.
+Yet despite the fun lyrical nitpicking, Blonde's music is equally stellar.
+"Sad Eyed Lady of the Lowlands" and "Visions of Johanna" could not be better if they tried.

 89. Joe's Garage (1979) - Frank Zappa

-Technically three acts spread out over two LP's released two months apart from one another, Joe's Garage has been my favorite Frank Zappa album for some time now for a number of reasons.
-Both me and my six year old daughter's favorite silly song is on here in the form of "Stick It Out", (I cough really loud during the profanity when we listen to it, just to PC it up as I'm sure Zappa would be proud), and sometimes an artist is so good that a double album from them just always hits' the spot.
-But really, by the time Garage get's to "A Little Green Rosetta" and Frank ditches the Central Scrutinizer voice and proclaims how the band is way off the click track and that they're "really good musicians", you just have to applaud.
-Zappa naturally would be the guy to take his own concept album the least bit seriously and also make it brilliant as all get-out in doing so.
+Technically three acts spread out over two LP's that were released two months apart from one another, Joe's Garage is my favorite Frank Zappa album for a number of reasons.
+Both me and my six year old daughter's favorite silly song is on here in the form of "Stick It Out", (I cough really loud during the profanity when we listen to it, just to PC it up as I am sure Zappa would be proud), and sometimes an artist is so good that a double album from them just hits the spot that much more.
+By the time that Garage gets to "A Little Green Rosetta" and Frank ditches the Central Scrutinizer voice and proclaims how the band is way off the click track but that they are "really good musicians", you just have to applaud.
+Zappa naturally would be the guy to take his own concept album the least bit seriously and also make it brilliant as all get-out in the process.

 88. One Way Ticket to Hell...And Back (2005) - The Darkness

-Though original and once again current bass player/Phil Lynott dead ringer Frankie Poullain bowed out during the making of the Darkness' sophomore effort One Way Ticket to Hell...and Back and Justin Hawkins was chin-deep in enough cocaine to kill a sperm whale, this nevertheless remains the brightest Darkness there is.
-Working with Queen's legendary producer Roy Thomas Baker because of course they did, topping Permission to Land seemed not possible, (and even the band when I saw them live played but one song off of this, boo-the-fuck-urns to that), but everything is bigger and better for the second go around.
-Mostly referring to the choruses.
-Good Satan are they outstanding here.
+Though original and once again current bass player/Phil Lynott dead ringer Frankie Poullain bowed out during the making of The Darkness' sophomore effort One Way Ticket to Hell...and Back, (and Justin Hawkins was chin-deep in enough cocaine to kill a sperm whale), this nevertheless remains the brightest Darkness there is.
+Working with Queen's legendary producer Roy Thomas Baker because of course they did, topping Permission to Land seemed like it would not possible, (and even the band when I saw them live played but one song off of this, boo-the-fuck-urns to that), yet everything is bigger and better for the second go around.
+Mostly referring to the choruses, and good Satan are they outstanding.
 "Knockers", "Hazel Eyes", "Girlfriend", and "Bald" only offer a sweet, glorious taste.
-Cock-rock never succeeded more.
+Self-aware cock-rock never succeeded more.

 87. Swordfishtrombones (1983) - Tom Waits

-One in the same beast with the following, (and generally considered superior, sans me) Rain Dogs, Swordfishtrombones was at least the more shocking of the two with a soundtrack album and then Heartattack and Vine coming before and both really leaving everyone thoroughly unprepared for what was to transpired next.
-Waits truly embraced a more surreal voice here.
-Songs about the seedy underbelly of the downtrodden with instrumentation that was anything but conventional and a howling voice that seemed to be daring you to turn your record player off, this was bold and incredibly exciting shit to be emerging in an era where keyboardy sounding keyboards were trying to make everyone dance.
-Waits wasn't on another planet so much as living in the sewers, making music about and with whatever he found down there.
+One in the same beast with the following, (and generally considered superior, sans me) Rain Dogs, Swordfishtrombones was at least the more shocking of the two, with a soundtrack album and then Heartattack and Vine coming before this, leaving everyone unprepared for what was to transpired next.
+Waits embraced a more surreal voice here, with songs about the seedy underbelly of the downtrodden and instrumentation that was anything but conventional.
+This does not even take into account his howling voice which increasingly seemed to be daring you to turn your record player off.
+It was bold and exciting shit to be emerging in during an era where keyboardy sounding keyboards were trying to make everyone dance.
+Waits was not on another planet so much as he was living in the sewers, making music about and with whatever he found down there.

 86. The Rise and Fall of Ziggy Stardust & the Spiders from Mars (1972) - David Bowie

-If you lifted up a rock and actually found someone living under it, this would be the David Bowie album you'd play them as their introduction to the man.
-Taking his alien/would-be-transsexual alter ego Ziggy Stardust that he developed on tour for Honky Dory into the recording studio, Bowie brought over some older songs and b-sides, re-working some, and cranking out some new ones to fit his concept.
-Not that the story line here particularly makes sense, (when does it ever?), but utilizing the same band as Dory sans Rick Wakeman, (who did provide harpsichord on "It Ain't Easy" nevertheless), The Rise and Fall is still a triumph for "Lady Stardust", "Five Years", "Hang On to Yourself", "Rock and Roll Suicide", "Moonage Daydream", and the title track, all representing the best glam rock on earth or any other planet.
+If you lifted up a rock and actually found someone living under it, this would be the David Bowie album that you would play them as their introduction to the man.
+Taking his alien/would-be-transsexual alter ego Ziggy Stardust that he developed on tour for Honky Dory into the recording studio, Bowie brought over some older songs and b-sides, re-worked some, and cranking out some new ones to fit his concept.
+Not that there is a narrative through line here, but utilizing the same band as Dory sans Rick Wakeman, (who did provide harpsichord on "It Ain't Easy" nevertheless), The Rise and Fall is still a triumph.
+"Lady Stardust", "Five Years", "Hang On to Yourself", "Rock and Roll Suicide", "Moonage Daydream", and the title track all represent the best glam rock on earth, or any other planet for that matter.

 85. The Velvet Underground & Nico (1967) - The Velvet Underground

 Four solo Lou Reeds and two from the Velvets, it should surprise no one that the debut from the latter would be showing up here and at the highest spot.
 The Velvet Underground & Nico essentially invented alternative music.
-Songs about hookers, being strung out, sadomasochism, and Andy Warhol's circle of freaks were certainly the alternative to what everyone else was and had been doing by '67.
-This album even predates the summer of love by a few months and makes it seem like such a tied-eyed flavored time of year was simply gonna pass New York by entirely.
-Most of & Nico was recorded in a building that was falling apart by engineers who hated what they were hearing and Andy Warhol probably playing with grapes and nude boys somewhere instead of producing, but the songs it wielded are all iconic.
+Songs about hookers, being strung out, sadomasochism, and Andy Warhol's circle of freaks were certainly the alternative to what everyone else was and had been doing by 1967.
+This album even predates the summer of love by a few months, and makes it seem like such a tied-eyed flavored time of year was simply going to pass New York by entirely.
+Most of & Nico was recorded in a building that was falling apart by engineers who hated what they were hearing, (and Andy Warhol probably playing with grapes and nude boys somewhere instead of producing), but the songs that it wielded are all iconic.

 84. Vauxhall and I (1994) - Morrissey

-This time teaming up with U2 producer Steve Lillywhite, Morrissey topped his American breakthrough Your Arsenal two years later with the best thing he'd ever do outside of the Smiths.
-Named in part after a district in London that sports a handful of gay clubs, (always a fan of sending mixed singles that Morrissey fellow), Vauxhall and I features a new rhythm section, but the singer was still working with the same two guitar players Alain Whyte and Boz Boorer, both of whom have stuck around for quite some time.
-Perhaps it was the desire to keep the momentum going from Your Arsenal and prove it wasn't a fluke, but the material here just surpasses all of Morrissey's other solo work and "Now My Heart Is Full", "Used to Be a Sweet Boy", "Speedway", and the exquisitely catchy "The More You Ignore Me, the Closer I Get" are as good as the perpetually miserable devil gets.
+This time teaming up with U2 producer Steve Lillywhite, Morrissey topped his American breakthrough Your Arsenal two years later with the best thing that he has yet to do outside of The Smiths.
+Named in part after a district in London that sports a handful of gay clubs, (always a fan of sending mixed singles that Morrissey fellow), Vauxhall and I features a new rhythm section, but the singer was still working with the same two guitar players Alain Whyte and Boz Boorer, both of whom have stuck around for some time.
+Perhaps it was the desire to keep the momentum going from Your Arsenal and prove that it was not a fluke, but the material here just surpasses all of Morrissey's other solo work.
+"Now My Heart Is Full", "Used to Be a Sweet Boy", "Speedway", and the exquisitely catchy "The More You Ignore Me, the Closer I Get" are as good as this perpetually miserable devil gets.

 83. Sail Away (1972) - Randy Newman

-Everyone's heard this guy's voice from either the Toy Story trilogy or the beginning of Major League and his songs were making the rounds everywhere by the time Sail Away came out.
+Everyone has heard this guy's voice from either the Toy Story trilogy or the beginning of Major League, and his songs were making the rounds everywhere by the time that Sail Away came out.
 In fact several here were already done by other artists, most notably Harry Nilsson who dedicated an entire album Nilsson Sings Newman to his favorite songwriter.
-But Newman's own brand of Jewish blues, (good ole critics making up genres that don't exist), fits his voice and arrangements best of all.
-Sail Away is one of the funniest singer-songwriter albums there is and it's not even Newman's personal funniest, (that title would probably belong to Good Old Boys).
-Look no further than his ode to slavery in the title track and "god is an asshole" jab with "God's Song (That's Why I Love Mankind)", both simply oozing with sarcasm.
+Yet Newman's own brand of Jewish blues, (good ole critics making up genres that do not exist), fits his voice and arrangements best of all.
+Sail Away is one of the funniest singer-songwriter albums and it is not even Newman's personal funniest, (that title would probably belong to Good Old Boys).
+Look no further than his ode to slavery in the title track and the "god is an asshole" jab with "God's Song (That's Why I Love Mankind)", both simply oozing with sarcasm.
 Though the sweet and brief "Memo to My Son" is probably my favorite here.

 82. Youth (2004) - Collective Soul

 After fulfilling their contract with Atlantic Records with the no-brainer "get out of a record deal early card" greatest hits album, Collective Soul took a long break as both the Roland brothers Ed and Dean went through divorces.
-They then had a double LP of understandably depressing songs ready to go when they decided to instead be optimistic and start anew with what became Youth.
-Though I'd still love to hear that abandoned break-up album someday, can't say at all that they made the wrong move as Youth is without question their best record.
-Collective Soul was one of those bands where I loved every single they ever had so I've been getting all of their albums since ever, but the utterly perfect, giddy pop that hit me when I played this after such a long wait for it was better than I could've logically ever expected.
+They then had a double LP of understandably depressing songs ready to go when they instead decided to be optimistic and start anew with what became Youth.
+Though I would still love to hear that abandoned break-up album someday, I cannot say that they made the wrong move here, as Youth is without question their best record.
+Collective Soul is one of those bands where I love every single that they put out so I get all of their albums regardless, but the perfect and giddy pop craftsmanship that hit me when I played this after such a long wait was better than I or anyone could have expected.

 81. Re-Arrange Us (2008) - Mates of State